 Templates_Parser module (sources and documentation) is provided with AWS

-distribution.
-Latest version of this module and the documentation can be
+Latest version of this module and the documentation can be found at:

-it if you plan to develop a Web service.
+it if you plan to develop a Web application.
 Templates_Parser permits to

 completely separate the HTML design from the Ada code.